 As a general rule of thumb, you should never invest in a franchise unless you believe (based on your own investigation).
 The average annual income return from the business will be equal to at least 30-50% per year of the total initial investment for the franchise unit.
 This total investment we’re referring to includes all debt and working capital reserves needed to start the business.

 So, how do you find a franchise with a great return on your investment?
 The first answer is not to look at the most expensive opportunities.
-Focus on fairly easily trade in the market.
+Focus on fairly easily trading in the market.

 Of course, you want to find the ones with great management leverage.
 These are often franchises with total investments of less than $200,000 and in some cases less than $50,000.